What to do on a day assigned to joy and celebration when you feel darkness creeping in and wrapping it’s tentacles around your heart?

 I’m keenly aware of my emotions, my in laws emotions, my children’s emotions and my parents emotions as we celebrate.
 I can see that we are all being brave.
 That sometimes we need to step aside, to breathe and regroup before returning to the chatter and banter.

 When my son turned nine, my Dad had just moved into high level dementia care.
 It was not possible for him to join our celebrations.
 Another loved one to dearly miss.
-My son was frustrated that we were unable to care for Dad ourselves but grudgingly respected our decision.
+My son was frustrated that we were unable to care for his grandfather ourselves and that he would not be able to come to his party.
+He grudgingly respected our decision.

 Then yesterday my son turned ten.
 We started the day with a big hug.
 I reminded him of all the little things that I love about him and how proud I am of him for embracing new opportunities in the past year.
 It was a beautiful sunny day and my heart felt full.